gertius1/WIZ7_PSX_ENG/Saturn_Wiz6_Wiz7_Complete/Readme_Saturn.txt

 - DB_TREA6.BDA  (and 7)

-The contents of the MAZE file were found completely in SCENARIJ.DBS The structure of the ITEM (and probably MONS) file is the same as the respective section in the SCENARIJ.DBS but instead of the name there seems to be a pointer address
+The contents of the MAZE file were found completely in SCENARIJ.DBS The structure of the ITEM (and probably MONS) file is the same as the respective section in the SCENARIJ.DBS but instead of the name there seems to be a pointer address.
+It is unknown at the moment, where the pointerss point to, and where the Item/Monster/Spell names are stored.